Prof. Jean Fan

 Graduate StudentI am a Neuroscience PhD student, coadvised by Dr. Justus Kebschull.
 I am interested in understanding how the genetic and connectivity patterns of cells in the brain change during development and across species, with a focus on the cerebellar nuclei.
 In my spare time, I like hiking and exploring Baltimore!

 Rotation StudentHi!
 I'm a first year Biomedical Engineering PhD student.
 I am fascinated by our growing ability to acquire data at various spatiotemporal scales of biology-- from being able to spatially resolve the expression of thousands of proteins inside individual cells to being able to capture the 3D organization of several tissues in critical organ systems, we can now measure disease-relevant features at the molecular, cellular, tissue, and organ scales.
 I am interested in applying data-driven and modeling approaches to understand how high-dimensional intracellular data not only translate to cell phenotypes and cell states, but also how this information describes intercellular behaviors such as unique spatial organizations or cell-cell signaling networks.
 Beyond the lab I am interested in STEM outreach and exploring Baltimore.

 Rafael dos Santos Peixoto

-Rotation StudentI am a first-year Biomedical Engineering Ph.D. student rotating in the lab.
+Graduate StudentI am a first-year Biomedical Engineering Ph.D. student at Hopkins.
 I recently graduated in Control and Automation Engineering at the Universidade Federal de Santa Catarina, Brazil.
-There, I developed software for the analysis of scRNA-seq and ST data, which I aim to continue during my doctoral studies.
+There, I developed software for the analysis of scRNA-seq and SRT data, which I aim to continue during my doctoral studies.
 In my personal time, I try to explore places and try new activities.